Custom Trip Plan

 Suggestion to explore on your own

-You have just arrived in Ragusa, settled in your hotel and now you have a couple of hours to explore the city on your own.
+You have just arrived in Ragusa and settled in your hotel, and now you have a couple of hours to explore the city on your own.
 Where to go, where to start?
-Our suggestion is to walk around the city center a little bit and stop at Caffè Italia, in Piazza San Giovanni, and refresh with a lovely granita (a semi-frozen dessert made from sugar, water, and offered in various flavors).
-This is the best place to try it in Ragusa and their go-to flavors are coffee and pistachio.
+Our suggestion is to walk around the city center a little bit and stop at Caffè Italia in Piazza San Giovanni and refresh with a lovely granita (a semi-frozen dessert made from sugar and water and offered in various flavors).
+This is the best place to try it in Ragusa, where their go-to flavors are coffee and pistachio.
 If you add some fresh whipped cream on top, then it's just a dream!

 Granita and Walk